 - Capital Growth provide a number of helpful publications

 - if you're interested in growing food in your local park, contact the park's user group for support in getting the project started

 Growing Communities grow fruit and vegetables on half an acre of Soil Association certified land within Hackney's parks as part of their aim of increasing the amount of organic produce grown in Hackney.
 They have food growing spaces in Clissold Park, Allens Gardens and Hackney City Farm.
-The Robin Hood Community Garden user group are starting a new community food growing space at the bottom of Springfield Park.
+The Robin Hood Community Garden user group run a community food growing space at the bottom of Springfield Park.

 Bees and orchards

 Our green spaces don't just accommodate fruit and vegetables; there are beehives in Hackney Marshes and Hackney City Farm producing quality local honey, trees growing in the tree nursery at Hackney Marshes and orchards in Millfields Park, Hackney Downs, Springfield Park, Spring Hill Rec, London Fields and Butterfield Green.
 For more information on bees in Hackney see bees and beekeeping.